Unaudited Financial Statements for the Period Ended 30 June 2017

 Review of Performance

 The Group's revenue comprises revenue generated from Coal Mining, Coal Trading and Forestry Divisions.
-Revenue from the Group increased from US$96.84 million in 1Q16 to US$143.19 million in 1Q17.
-The increase was mainly due to increase in revenue from the Group's Coal Mining Division, partially offset by decrease in the Group's Coal Trading and Forestry Divisions.
+Revenue from the Group increased from US$90.14 million in 2Q16 to US$139.64 million in 2Q17.
+The increase was mainly due to an increase in revenue from the Group's Coal Mining, Coal Trading and Forestry Divisions.

 Coal Mining Division